 To avoid potential sampling bias toward individuals with larger networks, we will adjust regression models using inverse probability weights based on individual recruitment network sizes [33].
 To account for correlation between recruiter and recruited, we will create a variable indicating who the recruiter of each subject was and use it as a cluster variable using generalized estimating equations.
-An exchangeable correlation between any 2 subjects recruited by the same recruiter will be assumed to be the same).
+An exchangeable correlation structure within each cluster will be assumed (ie, correlation between any 2 subjects recruited by the same recruiter will be assumed to be the same).
 For all tests, a 2-sided P value of less than .05 is considered statistically significant.